 - Blockchain lowers the cost of maintaining and operating a secure database.
-The technology uses a P2P network as its’ foundation and builds in redundancy within the distributed database.
+The technology uses a P2P network as its’ foundation and builds redundancy within the distributed database.

 - Developers are increasingly finding it easier to develop a blockchain-based “Decentralized App” (DApp) with blockchain platforms like Ethereum, NEO, EOS, and Lisk.
 Read more about these platforms in “What to plan for when undertaking blockchain software development?”.

 These factors combine to lower the entry barrier for new entrants.

 The eSports industry is striving to counter fraudulent practices.
 Illegal gambling, match-fixing, etc. are common occurrences, and these are rightly attracting media coverage.
 Stakeholders worry about getting paid for their services.
 Blockchain can improve this situation, as follows: